ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : per-msg-checksum-len-recv

 This property specifies whether the application desires protection against corruption for all data received on this Connection.
-The recommended default is to Require this option.
+The default is to Require this option.

 ### Congestion control {#prop-cc}